20th October 2020

 You can download two FREE Rocks, Relics and Rumbles Y3 home learning booklets below.

-Most primary schools are understandably focusing on reading and phonics this term.
+Most primary schools are understandably focusing on reading and phonics.
 Not only is reading a pleasure, but it’s essential for enabling children to access curriculum material.
 On Maestro, each project includes reading texts, reading activities, and a non-fiction and fiction book list.
 You know your children best, so use this as a basis to create a reading goal for your class.
 We also include a glossary in the knowledge organiser for every project to help children to broaden their vocabulary.

 It’s hard to keep track of coverage and gaps in learning during this period.
 To help, Maestro includes an inbuilt skills and knowledge framework.
 For English schools, this framework is linked to the national curriculum.
 For Welsh schools, it’s based on the principles of progression, descriptions of learning and linked to the statements of what matters.
 These frameworks automatically show you what you’ve covered and where there are gaps.
-They also provide you with a handy reminder of coverage, as you might want to focus on fewer core skills and concepts during this period and revisit other objectives later.
+They also provide you with a handy reminder of coverage, as you might want to focus on fewer skills and concepts during this period and revisit other objectives later.

 The library area on Maestro is well worth dipping into for blended and remote learning resources.
 Here, you’ll find our popular Big Ideas home learning challenges, the Yoimoji character education activities and assembly scripts.
 You can also access maths, SPaG and reading tests if you want to analyse gaps in learning during an absence.